mayconfmelo/min-article/template/main.typ

   #lorem(100)
 ]

-// These "annex" commands could be anywhere alse in the document.
+// These "annex" commands could be anywhere else in the document.

 #annex(include("assets/annex.typ"))